vinceliuice/Mojave-gtk-theme/README.md

 Other:
 Search for the engines in your distributions repository or install the engines from source.

-## Fix entries issues of dark version on Firefox

-Use "light theme" for webs on Firefox.

-1. Go to `about:config`,

-2. create a pref called `widget.content.gtk-theme-override` of type String,

-3. and give it a value of `Mojave-light`.
-This will fix it.

 ## Installation

 ### From source